tjd1234/cmpt120fall2022/lectures/lecture14/lecture14notes.md

 $2^{68}$.
 So if there is a number that makes

 The [Collatz conjecture](https://en.wikipedia.org/wiki/Collatz_conjecture)
 isn't very practical.
-But it's a nice example that even short and simple-looking programs can behave in ways that we don't completely understand.
+But it's a nice example that shows how even short and simple-looking programs can behave in ways that we don't completely understand.